BrunoChapul/BrunoChapul/README.md

 ###

-<p align="left">I'm a Frontend developer  with a passion for creating intuitive and functional interfaces.
+<p align="left">🧍 I'm a web developer  with a passion for creating intuitive and functional interfaces.
 With 3 years of experience in web development, I specialize in React and am always exploring new technologies to deliver innovative solutions.<br><br>🚀 What motivates me: Solving complex problems with clean and efficient code, collaborating with teams to build impactful digital experiences.<br><br>🎯 My current focus: I'm improving my skills in React and Node and I'm always looking for new challenges that allow me to grow as a developer.</p>

 ###